jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 This hierarchy creates a flexible model, where commonly used configurations can be made in a higher level and overridden by local changes.

-The following sections describe in a few more details how HAProxy Ingress classifies an Ingress to be part of the final configuration, and how it reads the configuration from Kubernetes resources.
+The following sections describe in a few more details how N42 Gateway classifies an Ingress to be part of the final configuration, and how it reads the configuration from Kubernetes resources.

 ## Class matter

-HAProxy Ingress by default does not listen to Ingress resources, until one or more of the following conditions are met:
+N42 Gateway by default does not listen to Ingress resources, until one or more of the following conditions are met:

 * Ingress resources have the annotation `kubernetes.io/ingress.class` with the value `haproxy`
 * Ingress resources have its `ingressClassName` field assigning an IngressClass resource whose `controller` name is `haproxy-ingress.github.io/controller`
-* HAProxy Ingress was started with `--watch-ingress-without-class` command-line option
+* N42 Gateway was started with `--watch-ingress-without-class` command-line option

 See [Ingress Class]({{% relref "command-line/#ingress-class" %}}) command-line doc for customization options.